joaquincasares/cassandralauncher/README.md

 My cluster is not done launching one (or several) of my nodes.
 What did I do wrong?

     Nothing.
-EC2 does this from time to time.
+EC2 and Rackspace do this from time to time.
 You can either continue on to do basic testing, or terminate this cluster and try again.
-Using EC2 off it's peak hours helps in this scenario.
+Using EC2 and Rackspace off it's peak hours helps in this scenario, in general.